When Should I Schedule My Puppy’s Next Veterinary Check-up?

 Annual Check-up

-Annual check-ups are generally recommended for .
+Annual check-ups are generally recommended for adult dogs.
 These visits allow the veterinarian to monitor your dog's overall health, provide necessary vaccinations, and conduct routine tests, such as blood work and urine analysis.
 Regular annual check-ups play a vital role in early detection of any potential health issues that may arise as your dog ages.

 Geriatric Check-up